Currently enrolling:

 Community Education:

-Our mission is to provide a supportive and inclusive space for individuals who are passionate about deepening their understanding of racial justice and equity.
-As well as collaborating with local agencies that have expertise in Trauma Informed Care, Menopause and other topics relevant to our beloved community.
+Our mission is to provide a supportive and inclusive space for individuals who are passionate about deepening their understanding of racial justice and equity, as well as collaborating with local agencies that have expertise in Trauma Informed Care, Menopause and other topics relevant to our beloved community.
 We offer access to resources that foster continued education, including tools, materials, and opportunities for growth in both knowledge and practice.
 We also strive to empower individuals who are seeking to advance their commitment to racial justice, providing educational resources on grants and funding opportunities that support transformative change.
 Our community welcomes those who long to connect with like-minded individuals, creating a beloved and supportive network committed to building a more just and equitable world for all.
 Together, we will learn, grow, and act in solidarity to create lasting impact.
-There are three remaining ways to connect with us through our Community Education Pillar in 2025/26
+Do you have an idea for a class that is needed? email us at cultivatingbelovedcommunity@gmail.com to suggest it!

-3) In January of 2026 we will be offering again our 6-week Intro to Biblical Racial Justice Class on Sunday afternoons from 4-6pm PST.
+In 2026 we will be offering again our 6-week Intro to Biblical Racial Justice Class on Sunday afternoons from 4-6pm PST.

 Course Description: Together we will unpack what race means biblically, historically and socially, and how racism functions in American society.
 We will establish common vocabulary to support fruitful conversations, and we will dive into the history of racism in our country (including how that history has socialized us, and where we see the impact of that history today).
 We will also learn about, discuss, and wrestle with topics like Implicit Bias, Microaggressions, Whiteness, IRO and IRS (how all of us internalize messages about race), and Racial Trauma.